2023-10-30 12:08:29

 How to distinguish between the two?
 So as not to delay the child’s golden period of treatment?
 In summary, it can be determined from the length and frequency of symptoms, whether symptoms occur under special circumstances, and whether there are specific reasons for relief or worsening.
 For specific judgments, Ou Liangxiu proposed three major directions for parents’ reference, including:

-Advertisement (Please continue reading this article) Disease process: Generally, a cold will recover in about 3 to 5 days, and the chance of recovery after more than 1 week is low.
+Advertisement (Please continue reading this article) Disease process: Generally, a cold will recover in regarding 3 to 5 days, and the chance of recovery following more than 1 week is low.
 If symptoms such as cough and runny nose have lasted for more than 7 days, it may not necessarily be a cold but an allergy.
 Time point when symptoms appear: If it is an allergy, parents may find that their child “suddenly” develops obvious symptoms at a specific time point, such as in the middle of the night or early in the morning, when the season changes, or when the climate changes.
-But as long as this time point is passed, the child will It recovers naturally, and symptoms will reoccur again and again when encountering a specific time.
+But as long as this time point is passed, the child will It recovers naturally, and symptoms will reoccur once more and once more when encountering a specific time.
 Fever: Allergies usually do not cause fever.
 If combined with fever symptoms, it may be a viral infection.

 There have been many viruses recently, and children are prone to colds.
 If they themselves have allergies, it is sometimes difficult for parents to distinguish whether they are an infection or an allergy.
 Therefore, we hope that the clinical experience of pediatricians can help parents determine the condition of their children at the first time.
 It is also reminded that as long as there is a problem related to the health of the child, it is recommended that parents seek professional help in a timely manner.
 In addition to more accurate diagnosis, they can also prescribe appropriate treatment so that the child can recover quickly.